-SFAR will continue to use Zoom for all meetings and webinars in 2021.
+SFAR will continue to use Zoom for most meetings and webinars into 2022.

-As we transition to online by default for our business meetings it is important that we follow common protocols to set expectations and share some tips and tricks for staying on track while we adjust to a new normal.
+We continue to focus on online meetings as our default due to the spread of variants of concern.
+To do so, it is important that we keep up with our established protocols to manage expectations.
+In that light, here are the tips and tricks for staying on track while we meet for the first few months of the year.
 SFAR is utilizing Zoom, but in your own business you might be using a different software solution (such as GoToMeeting, WebEx, or Microsoft Teams).

 Setup and Installation (Zoom users only)